ilundberg/replication/health_disparities_counterfactual/README.md

 README

-This replication package contains code for "Occupational segregation contributes to racial disparities in health: A counterfactual perspective" by Ian Lundberg
+This replication package contains code for "Occupational segregation contributes to racial disparities in health: A counterfactual perspective" by Ian Lundberg.
+This is a working paper, and updates to the code should be expected.

 Email: [ilundberg@princeton.edu](mailto:ilundberg@princeton.edu)